 Location: Shirahama Onsen Resort, Wakayama Prefecture

-General Information: Hotel Tenzankaku Kaiyutei (ホテル 天山閣 海ゆぅ庭) is an onsen hotel located in Shirahama, Wakayama Prefecture’s famous beach resort town.
-Shirahama is considered one of Japan’s top sand beaches and you can find many beautiful beach onsens with ocean view along its shores.
+General Information: Hotel Tenzankaku Kaiyutei (ホテル 天山閣 海ゆぅ庭) is an onsen hotel located in Shirahama, Wakayama Prefecture’s famous hot spring town near Osaka.
+Shirahama is considered one of Japan’s top sand beaches and you can find many beautiful beach onsen with ocean views along its shores.
 It is also one of Japan’s oldest onsen towns together with Arima Onsen near Kobe and Dogo Onsen in Matsuyama.

 Romantic Onsen Hotel Stay: From the rooms and your private wooden bath on the balcony you have beautiful ocean views.
 They are particularly spectacular around sunset.
 The hotel’s gender-separated onsen facilities are a bit basic but as a staying guest you can also enter Shirahama Onsen Park Sogen Hot Spring for free.
 It is located on a hill and has a nice rotenburo with an ocean view.